An exhibition of works selected by artist Grayson Perry during Grayson’s Art Club, the popular Channel 4 TV series.

 Free, booking essential

 We are delighted that Grayson’s Art Club remains popular.
-Tickets for dates from 23 June to end of August are now available here.
+Tickets for all dates until 31 October are now available here.

 We look forward to welcoming you to the gallery.

 This show is a crystallisation of the feelings and obsessions of artists from all over the country whether it is their first painting since primary school or they are world famous.

 All the works on display are very personal visual representations of lockdown, made by the public, well-known artists and celebrities for Grayson’s Art Club.
 This celebration of creativity in people’s homes chronicled the changing moods of Britain in isolation, providing a unique record of this globally experienced extraordinary time.

 Bringing the nation together through art

 During lockdown, Grayson Perry, one of Britain’s foremost artists, brought the nation together through art, helping them to unleash their collective creativity as part of his Channel 4 TV series.

 Every week, he hosted the show from his own studio – taking the country with him as he created his own new art works.
 Grayson and his wife Philippa talked to other famous artists and creatives about how they were spending their time in isolation and invited them to make their own works in response to this unprecedented crisis.
 Each week a different theme – portraits, animals, fantasy, view from my window, home, Britain – was explored.